deconstructing

 social risk

-Here are some excerpts of our work.
-They illustrate the diverse range of perspectives needed for successful mitigation of social risk.
-We always appreciate feedback.
-To learn more about our work or to get involved email us.
+Here are some excerpts of our work and thinking.
+They illustrate the diverse range of perspectives and questions needed to mitigate social risk.
+We invite your feedback and comment.

 Risk in context Context plays a fundamental role in our perception of reality.
 In language, context provides the basis for what words mean and how we learn to socialize.
 Context also introduces the unavoidable risk of deception.